mdo5004/song-wallet-client/README.md

 Open the directory and run `npm install` and `npm start` to get started.

 All of the active files are in `/src`

+# Back-end
+This is simply the front-end React portion of [song-wallet](https://github.com/mdo5004/song-wallet).
+Head there for instructions for installing the whole package.